-As we get deeper into the winter months, it’s inevitable that there will be flat spells.
+Flat spells are inevitable.
 I know this.
+Even after a run of incredible swell, I know this.
 But every time it happens, I kick and scream my way out of denial and into depression.
-It’s winter.
 It’s not supposed to be flat.
 But when it is, you need something to pass the time.
 As such, I present you:

 Man’s Guide of (Four) Things to do When It’s Flat